 The Audit Committees held a regular meeting by at least once every quarter with the outside accounting audit, and also the accounting department, and also report directly to the Board of Directors.
-Moreover, the Board of Directors has pressed the emphasis on the importance of being transparent and verifiable, therefore, it requests the Audit Committee to hold joint meetings with the accounting department without the presence of managing directors at the meetings, however, under their acknowledgement and Audit Committees and Accounting of 5/2015 on Wednesday, November 4, 2015 was a meeting between Audit Committees and Accounting Auditor without the presence of management, and 1 meeting was held.
+Moreover, the Board of Directors has pressed the emphasis on the importance of being transparent and verifiable, therefore, it requests the Audit Committee to hold joint meetings with the accounting department without the presence of managing directors at the meetings, however, under their acknowledgement and Audit Committees meeting of 5/2016 on Monday, November 7, 2016 was a meeting between Audit Committees and Accounting Auditor without the presence of management, and 1 meeting was held.